Apple Silicon-Based Support

 • VMs - stop, start, suspend, resume

-Below is a list of the ones that are not applicable to Apple silicon-based VMs:
+Below is a list of the ones that do not apply to Apple silicon-based VMs:

 • Images - generate empty storage